Channel Traffic Study (2018 update)

-Port of Lake Charles officials released the final report in a series of three studies analyzing the current and future increase in Calcasieu Ship Channel vessel traffic.
+Port of Lake Charles officials released the 2018 Update of the Calcasieu Ship Channel Traffic Study which analyzes the current and future increase in Calcasieu Ship Channel vessel traffic.

 Traffic in the channel is expected to grow significantly over the next ten years due to the expanded operations of existing terminals and the construction of various proposed facilities.
-Deep-draft ship traffic is forecasted to double over the next ten years, growing from 1,022 to over 2,183 vessels in 2023.
-The twenty-year horizon of the study projects 2,249 deep-draft vessels annually in 2033.
+Deep-draft ship traffic is forecasted to more than double by 2025, growing from 1,098 to over 2,342 vessels.
+The fifteen-year horizon of the study projects 2,607 deep-draft vessels annually in 2033.

 “The Calcasieu Ship Channel is vitally important not only to the Port of Lake Charles and surrounding industries that daily depend on access to it, but also to the entire country,” said Bill Rase, executive director for the port.
 “This waterway handles nearly 55 million tons of cargo annually and is absolutely critical to supplying the nation’s energy needs.
 Keeping the channel operating smoothly for trade is the port’s top priority.”